A tasteful goat sculpture from the 20th century

 Description

-The Bazzaro signature, engraved in cursive on the contoured bronze base, confirms the authenticity of the piece.
+The Bazzaro signature, engraved in cursive on a contoured bronze base, confirms the authenticity of the piece.
 The bronze cast itself measures 15.5 cm in height x 21 x 13, with the dimensions also referring to the base.
-The rectangular marble base, 2 cm high, on which the bronze sculpture rests, is an important detail because marble is often used in combination with bronze to achieve an elegant visual effect and ensure the stability of the artwork.
+The rectangular marble base, 2 cm high, on which the bronze sculpture rests, is an important detail, as marble is often used in combination with bronze to achieve an elegant visual effect and ensure the stability of the artwork.

-The piece features a beautiful brown patina and is in good condition, which increases its value, making it a valuable exhibit for collectors of antique sculptures and art enthusiasts of the early 20th century.
-As a sculptor, Bazzaro left a significant mark on contemporary Italian art, and works of this type are highly valued for their technical quality and historical importance.
+The piece features a beautiful brown patina and is in good condition, which enhances its value, making it a valuable exhibit for collectors of antique sculptures and art enthusiasts of the early 20th century.
+As a sculptor, Bazzaro left a significant mark on contemporary Italian art, and works of this kind are highly valued for their technical quality and historical significance.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
-This is a nod to history, traditional craftsmanship, and timeless furniture design.
+Today, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
+This is a nod to history, craftsmanship, and the creation and design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-The next style is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly ornate, luxurious furniture pieces designed to shine with splendor and play a significant role in opulence.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Notable and interesting are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+These were quite distinctive products, but they also introduced new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 Attributes / Details